 Get personalized support for your family

 Start by taking note of how many pills are in each of your prescription bottles or pill packets, and keep track of refills.
-This goes for your own medicine, as well as for your teens and other members of the household.
+This goes for your own medicine, as well as for your kids and other members of the household.
 If you find you need to refill your medicine more often than expected, that could indicate a problem.

-If your teen has been prescribed a medicine, be sure you control the medicine, and monitor dosages and refills.
+If your child has been prescribed a medicine, be sure you control the medicine, and monitor dosages and refills.
 You need to be especially vigilant with medicines that are known to be addictive and commonly abused by teens, such as opioids, benzodiazepines and stimulants.

-Make sure your friends, parents of your teen’s friends, neighbors and relatives — especially grandparents — are also aware of the risks.
+Make sure your friends, parents of your child’s friends, neighbors and relatives — especially grandparents — are also aware of the risks.
 Encourage them to regularly monitor their own medicines in their own homes.

 Approach securing your prescriptions the same way you would other valuables in your home, like jewelry or cash.
 There’s no shame in helping protect those items, and the same holds true for your medicine.

 Take prescription medicine out of the medicine cabinet and secure them in a place only you know about.
 If possible, keep all medicines, both prescription and over-the-counter, in a safe place, such as a locked cabinet your teen cannot access.

 Learn what safe drug disposal is, who should be involved in the development of a program, and ways to promote it to community members.

 If none of these options are available to you, unused medicine can be disposed of at home as a last resort.
 Mix the medicine with an undesirable substance, such as used coffee grounds or kitty litter, and discard.
 Unless the directions on the packaging say otherwise, do not flush medicine down the drain or toilet.
 To help prevent unauthorized refills, be sure to remove any personal, identifiable information from prescription bottles or pill packages before you throw them away.